 - Our practice first started treating degenerative joint and spine patients with injectable non-surgical Prolotherapy solutions in 1957.
-At that time Dr. Gus Hemwall became a leading pioneer and researcher in injectable regenerative treatments.
+At that time Dr. Gustav Hemwall became a leading pioneer and researcher in injectable regenerative treatments.

 - We have continued Dr. Hemwall’s legacy and have expanded Prolotherapy treatment to include blood platelets and stem cells from both bone marrow and adipose fat cells.

 - I, myself, have more than 25 years of experience in offering comprehensive Prolotherapy treatments.

 All this experience has taught us that Prolotherapy should be involved in stem cell therapy.
 There are times when bone marrow serves a better purpose than fat stem cells and each patient presents a unique circumstance and stem cell therapy must remain flexible and adaptable to give the patient the best chance of achieving their goals of treatment.

 Treating the whole joint to give Adipose-derived stem cell therapy its best chance of healing success

 We will discuss at length the research that supports the use of Platelet Rich Plasma and Prolotherapy in support and augmentative procedures in fat stem cell treatments.
 Briefly: